EpiGenomicsCode/ProteinStructure-OOD/README.md

 The research project is generously funded by Cornell University BRC Epigenomics Core Facility (RRID:SCR_021287), Penn State Institute for Computational and Data Sciences (RRID:SCR_025154) and Penn State University Center for Applications of Artificial Intelligence and Machine Learning to Industry Core Facility (RRID:SCR_022867).

 ## Contact
-For questions or issues, please contact vinaysmathew@psu.edu
+For questions or issues, please contact Vinay S Mathew - vinaysmathew@psu.edu